Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ![Export definitions](../../Assets/Screenshots/EDI/Operation/ExportDefinitions.png "[Export definitions]")

 1. Click the definition whose settings you want to edit in the list of export definitions.
     The *Edit definition "definition name"* view is displayed.
-The *SETTINGS* tab is displayed by default.
+The *Settings* tab is displayed by default.

     ![Edit definition](../../Assets/Screenshots/EDI/Operation/ExportDefinitionEdit.png "[Edit definition]")